tsgates/arch-wiki-markdown/wiki/Flashcache.md

     /dev/mapper/cached_part2 /home ext3 defaults,user_xattr 0 1
     ...

-If you're caching your root partition, reboot and press e in grub to edit the kernel command line options.
+If you are caching your root partition, reboot and press e in grub to edit the kernel command line options.
 Select the line with the kernel options and press e again.
 Append 'break=y' without quotes to the end and press enter.
 Press b to boot.
 This tells the ramdisk image to stop